Palm Coast , Florida Therapists

 Aside from the comfortable climate and easy access to the water, the city of Palm Coast also boasts a stable economy.
 The unemployment rate is a low 6 percent, and the median household income is roughly equal to that of the state as a whole at $49,371.
 The cost of living index for Palm Coast is 93.5, whereas the average for the United States is 100, so residents find they can make a dollar go a little farther here.
 The city also features numerous golf clubs and family attractions to keep you and your household from getting bored.

-However, even with all of these positive, the 2016 Flagler County Community Health Needs Assessment (CHNA) found some significant challenges related to the availability of quality mental health services.
-In fact, adult and youth behavioral health services, including mental health and substance abuse treatment, were first and second on the list of priority health issues.
+However, even with all of these positives, the 2016 Flagler County Community Health Needs Assessment (CHNA) found some significant challenges related to the availability of quality mental health services.
+Adult and youth behavioral health services, including mental health and substance abuse treatment, were first and second on the list of priority health issues.
 Family violence, which is commonly correlated with mental health issues, was number five on the list.

 Factors Contributing to the State of Mental Health Care in Palm Coast, Florida